 Agile and Lean Concepts for Teaching and Learning

-I co-edited this book, with Associate Professor Kathryn MacCallum, about agile and lean techniques in education, entitled ‘Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom’, published online by Springer in 2018 with a copyright date of 2019.
+I co-edited this book, with Associate Professor Kathryn MacCallum, about agile and lean techniques in education, entitled ‘Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom’, published by Springer in 2019.
 Here are more details about the book from the Springer web site.

 An earlier writing project was a series of books about web development.
 The first two of these were published by Cengage Learning (London) in 2008; Dynamic Web Application Development using PHP and MySQL (written with Simon Stobart of Teesside University in the UK) and Dynamic Web Application Development using XML and Java.
 The third book in the series, Dynamic Web Application Development using ASP.NET, written in collaboration with Andy Gravell of the University of Southampton (UK), was published in 2010.
 The Java and XML book has been translated into Spanish and Japanese.

 Out of Print Programming Books

 My earlier programming books, ‘Object-Oriented Programming with C++’ and ‘Introductory Java’ in their various editions, are now both out of print.
 I doubt I will ever update the C++ book but if anyone else would like to take on the task I’d be happy to discuss it.
 However, Peter Knaggs is currently in the process of creating a C# book based on the content, which I look forward to seeing.